Flutter-gg-1/Project-7/README.md

 - **Font Awesome Flutter**: A package to use Font Awesome icons in Flutter apps.

-- **image_picker**: A tool for picking images from the gallery or camera.
+- **assets/readme/image_picker**: A tool for picking assets/readme/images from the gallery or camera.

 - **url_launcher**: A Flutter plugin for launching a URL.

-- **network_to_file_image**: Downloads images from the internet and stores them as files for future use.
+- **network_to_file_assets/readme/image**: Downloads assets/readme/images from the internet and stores them as files for future use.

 - **file_picker**: Helps in picking files from the user's device.

-- **image**: The Dart Image Library provides the ability to load, save, and manipulate images in a variety of image file formats.
+- **assets/readme/image**: The Dart assets/readme/Image Library provides the ability to load, save, and manipulate assets/readme/images in a variety of assets/readme/image file formats.

 - **smooth_page_indicator**:Customizable animated page indicator with a set of built-in effects.